-ICA is committed to improving Iowa's general business climate through tax code improvements, sensible regulatory structures, impact to business cost drivers and myriad infrastructure investments to ensure a policy environment that spurs business growth.
-We recognize the positive changes to the tax code in 2018 and 2021.
-Our members continue to reap the benefits as full implementation takes place.
-Nonetheless, Iowa has the second highest corporate income tax rate in the country.
-ICA recognizes the impact that this status may have on the state's competitiveness for potential economic development projects and seeks ongoing reform.
+ICA is committed to improving Iowa’s general business climate through tax code improvements, sensible regulatory structures, impact to business cost drivers and myriad infrastructure investments to ensure a policy environment that spurs business growth.
+We recognize the positive changes to the tax code since 2018.
+Our members will continue to reap the benefits as full implementation takes place.

 Cybersecurity is an increasing concern for our members who experience attacks from both physical and digital threats.
 As our economy continues to move in a digital direction, we must balance the free flow of commerce and information and safeguarding our businesses and consumers from cybersecurity risks.
 ICA supports the state considering additional resources for small businesses to protect against these threats.

 The Alliance supported the move for mental health funding to be managed at the state level as the change positively impacts property taxes at the local level and provided additional funds that can provide additional mental health resources.
 We continue to monitor this transition as adequate funding to address mental health for both children and adults is an increasingly important issue to our members and their communities.